foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 npm automatically creates a field called `"scripts"` in your `package.json`.
 These are shortcuts for different tasks you might want to do while developing your app.
 They're like per-project command-line aliases.

 You can reference dependencies directly in a script (without the `/node_modules/.bin/` bit).
-So we could add a "greeting" script like so:
+So we could add a "greet" script like so:

 ```json
 {